 Conflict of interest:

 Ian A. Pearce has received consultancy fees from Bayer and Novartis and travel grants from Bayer.
-Nick A.V.
+Nicholas A.V.
 Beare is a member of the NICE AMD Clinical Guidelines Development Committee, has participated in advisory boards for Santen Pharmaceuticals and AbbVie on uveitis, and has received a travel grant from Bayer.

 Abstract